venkateshyekula/venkateshyekula/README.md

 - 👋 Hi, I’m @venkateshyekula
-- 👀 I’m interested in learning SharePoint Framework and Angular
+- 👀 I’m interested in learning SharePoint Framework and React
-- 🌱 I’m currently learning SharePoint Framework and Angular
+- 🌱 I’m currently learning SharePoint Framework and React
 - 💞️ I’m looking to collaborate on Github

 <!---